 MBBS (Syd), PhD (UNSW), FRANZCO

-Dr Agar is a conjoint Senior Lecturer at the University of New South Wales, engaged in clinical studies as well as laboratory research into Glaucoma, being awarded a PhD in this field.
-He also has an interest in registrar training and overseas development ophthalmology in Myanmar and India.
+He is a conjoint Senior Lecturer at the University of New South Wales, engaged in clinical studies and laboratory research into Glaucoma, being awarded a PhD in this field, and was Fellowship trained in Oxford.

 Ashish is engaged in medical education, from undergraduate medical, optometry and orthoptic students, to registrar training and specialist teaching.
 He is also involved in aid projects and educational programs in South East Asia and India.

 Hailing from regional NSW, Ashish is well aware of the challenges faced in accessing specialist services in the bush.
 Since completing his training at Prince of Wales in 2005 he has remained committed to ensuring medical eye care is not limited by geography.
 He works in Far Western New South Wales with the Outback Eye Service and is the Director of the Ophthalmology Service at Broken Hill Hospital.